 You can support renewable energy through the electricity you choose to buy – even if you can’t get solar on your roof.
 There are several different ways to choose renewables when you buy electricity.

-GreenPower is a federal government scheme that enables households and businesses to support renewable energy generation.
+GreenPower is a national government program that enables households and businesses to choose renewable energy through their electricity plan.
 When you choose to buy GreenPower, your electricity retailer purchases an equivalent amount of electricity from accredited renewable sources, such as large scale wind and solar.

-Most electricity retailers offer GreenPower and it is typically comes at an additional cost.
+Most electricity retailers offer GreenPower and it typically comes at an additional cost.
 This is because your electricity provider pays the wholesale electricity price for the renewable electricity and a certified GreenPower premium.
-By purchasing 100% GreenPower, you will be covering all of your household’s emissions from electricity and supporting the Australian renewable energy industry.
+By purchasing 100% GreenPower, you will be covering all of your household’s emissions from electricity.

-Choosing 100% GreenPower is a simple, practical step we can all take to reduce our carbon emissions.
-Learn how to compare 100% GreenPower energy plans online and switch, with the energy experts at Renew.
+Choosing GreenPower is a simple, practical step we can all take to reduce our carbon emissions.
+In this short video, learn how to compare 100% GreenPower energy plans online and switch, with the energy experts at Renew.

 Tools to help you buy GreenPower

 To switch to renewable electricity, you can start by simply asking your current electricity retailer whether they offer 100% GreenPower and how much it costs (cents per kilowatt hour).
 As there are so many energy retailers and different energy plans available, it is a good idea to compare your current retailer's offer with others in the market.